Stones at the Max: Production

 Originally shot with 8 IMAX cameras outfitted with the first long load film magazines, 5 concerts were recorded in 3 cities.
 The band's repertoire was so extensive and the setlist so variable that it was impossible to ensure that every song would be played in every show, despite the large number of magazines and the difficulty of loading them.
-Trying to cut the film on a traditional flatbed editor proved impossible, so an EditDroid, an early digital non-linear editing system developed, and custom configured by Lucasfilm, was used.
-35mm workprints were assembled, transferred to video, and recorded to laser videodiscs that the EditDroid could work from.
+Trying to cut the film on a traditional flatbed editor proved impossible, so an Edit Droid, an early digital non-linear editing system developed, and custom configured by Lucasfilm, was used.
+35mm work prints were assembled, transferred to video, and recorded to laser video discs that the Edit Droid could work from.
 The 8-headed Droid could load all databases and imaging for a single song in all concert locations.
-The editors could jump to any point in a song, see what was available (or not), then jump to the same spot in all subsequent concerts.
+The editors could jump to any point in a song, see what was available (or not), and then jump to the same spot in all subsequent concerts.